 Adam Cuker, MD, a hematologist at the Hospital of the University of Pennsylvania who specializes in clotting disorders, says these clots are happening at high rates even when patients are on blood thinners for clot prevention.
 In one study from the Netherlands, 31% of patients hospitalized with COVID-19 got clots while on blood thinners.

 Cuker says that “new studies validate what we have all been seeing with our eyes, which is that ‘boy, it seems that these patients are clotting a lot.’ … And it could be that the rate of thrombotic events are even higher than we truly recognize.”
 Though the reason for the clotting is still not clear, it seems to be playing a much larger role in death than previously understood.

-Beyond the collateral damage from cytokine storms and clotting, other things like low blood pressure that comes from a severe illness, low oxygen levels, ventilator use, and drug treatments themselves can all harm organs throughout the body, including the heart, kidneys, liver, brain, and other organs.
+Beyond the collateral damage from cytokine storms and clotting, other things like loss of ACE2 receptors from direct viral attack, low blood pressure that comes from a severe illness, low oxygen levels, ventilator use, and drug treatments themselves can all harm organs throughout the body, including the heart, kidneys, liver, brain, nerves and other organs.

 Even though researchers are learning more each day about the virus and how and where it attacks the body, treatment geared toward these targets also pose significant problems.
 Many drugscome with a risk of destroying the delicate balance that allows the body to help fight the disease or to manage inflammation.

 The ACE2 receptor that the virus uses to enter cells is a key player in lowering inflammation and reducing blood pressure.
 Targeting or blocking this receptor as a treatment strategy to prevent viral entry into cells may actually worsen blood pressure, increase the risk of heart failure and kidney injury, and increase inflammation that may worsen lung injury.